MicrosoftDocs/entra-docs/docs/identity/saas-apps/screensteps-tutorial.md

 ## Configure and test Microsoft Entra SSO for ScreenSteps

 Configure and test Microsoft Entra SSO with ScreenSteps using a test user called **B.Simon**.
+For SSO to work, you need to establish a link relationship between a Microsoft Entra user and the related user in ScreenSteps.

 To configure and test Microsoft Entra SSO with ScreenSteps, perform the following steps: